MythologIQ/Hearthlink/docs/process_refinement.md

 ## Purpose

 A living record of evolving standard operating procedures (SOP) for Hearthlink.
-Codifies modularity, traceability, review cycles, git hygiene, AI prompt discipline, and platinum-grade quality controls.
+Codifies modularity, traceability, review cycles, git hygiene, AI prompt discipline, and comprehensive quality controls following all documented process standards and reference docs/process_refinement.md for the current standard operating procedures (SOP) and process requirements.
 All updates reflect lessons learned and continuous improvement.

 ---